Why All Asians Should be Worried About Xenophobia in 2021 | An Op-Ed from The Assistant News Editor

 I have written about the Asian and other diversity organizations’ events that occurred before the pandemic.
 Events such as the Lunar New Year, Multicultural Night and many more that brought everyone together.
 These events really did make people understand Asian customs.
 It was all smiles, laughs and amazing food from each Asian country.

 However, everything changed drastically during the course of 2020.
 No big events, no keeping up with our “family” away from our families, nor laughter was heard ever again.
 When COVID-19 hit the U.S., President Trump heavily blamed China for starting this virus.
 He referred to the Coronavirus as the “Wuhan virus,” or “Chinese virus.”
-This is where racism again Asians fueled--generalizing all Asians as a carrier of this virus.
+This is where racism against Asians fueled--generalizing all of them as a carrier of this virus.

 I want to ask these Asian organizations and other diversity organizations, where are your voices of frustration?